Neukirchen an der Enknach parish church, 2009

 - In the facade are the principal pipes of the discant, which are joined at the feet.

-- The details of the game table are made of oak, beech, jacaranda and boxwood.
+- The details of the keyboard are made of oak, beech, jacaranda and boxwood.

 Pipework: